 Grant FAQs

 https://www.umcyoungpeople.org/grants has links to the applications.
-The applications themselves take place within an online platform called “Survey Monkey Apply” and are accessible at https://ypm-umc.fluidreview.com/prog/140766/apply/.
+The applications themselves take place within a specialized online platform.'

-You will need to set up a free applicant account when you start your application on that platform.
-When you set up your account, please use the email address that you will use for all communication regarding the grant process.
+When you create your application, please use an email address that you will use for all communication regarding the grant process and which will remain active

 WHO IS ELIGIBLE TO APPLY FOR THESE GRANTS?

-Youth Service Fund: These applications should involve youth leadership and must be youth related (12-18 years of age in the U.S. or up to age 24 internationally).
-For more details, check out the Youth Service Fund Policies.
+Youth Service Fund: These applications should involve youth leadership and must be youth related (12-18 years of age in the U.S. or up to age 24 outside the US).
+For more details, check out the Youth Service Fund Policies. https://www.umcyoungpeople.org/global-youth-service-fund

 WHO ADMINISTRATES AND REVIEWS THESE FUNDS AND PROJECTS?

-Staff of Discipleship Ministries administrates the funding of grants that are approved by the Division on Ministries with Young People (DMYP).
-DMYP members are youth, young adults, and adult workers with young people from around the globe and members of The United Methodist Church.
+Staff of Discipleship Ministries administrates the funding of grants that are approved by the Young People's Connectional Network.
+YPCN members are youth, young adults, and adult workers with young people from around the globe and members of The United Methodist Church.

 IF SELECTED FOR FUNDING, WHEN AND HOW WILL WE RECEIVE MONEY?

 Applications received in the current calendar year are approved for funding in the following year.
 For example, an application submitted and approved in 2035 receives funding in 2036.
-Funds are normally sent in two halves by wire Electronic Funds Transfer, wire, or check.
+Funds are normally sent at one time.
 To receive funds, we do require a “Good Faith Agreement” to be signed, as well as relevant tax forms and banking information.

 CAN I APPLY FOR BOTH YOUTH SERVICE FUND AND GRANTS FOR MINISTRIES WITH YOUNG PEOPLE SIMULTANEOUSLY?